Teacher training criteria and application procedure

 - It is hoped that the applicant has an interest in meditation and feels that they would be interested in exploring this area through regular practice

 - The appliacnt must have a regular yoga practice 5-6 days a week (if you are unsure whether your practice qualifies please contact us)

 Provided the above criteria has been met the potential applicant can then apply through the following procedure:

 - Verbal request (email is fine!)

-- Written request including: personal history relevant to application, current practice, reasons why applicant wishes to train as a yoga teacher and why with Vajrasati as well as what they hope to gain from the course and what they feel they might bring to it.
+- Written request including 5 points: personal history relevant to application, current practice, reasons why applicant wishes to train as a yoga teacher and why with Vajrasati as well as what they hope to gain from the course and what they feel they might bring to it.

-- Meeting with Jim or senior member to clarify vajrasati’s aspirations for graduates highlighting the commitment necessary to keep Vajrasati alive and creative and the support for each other that this requires.
+- Meeting with Jim or Senior Member (currently Khadine Morcom, Leonie Taylor) to clarify Vajrasati’s aspirations for graduates.
+This will highlight the commitment necessary.
 During this meeting, the applicant will be informed regarding details of teacher training, and homework requirements.

 The potential applicant will be given:

 - An overview of the course

 - A short document describing “What is Vajrasati yoga”